jordonsc/bes/docs/Development_Log.md

 A side-effect of this is that if you ignore the logic, you might not start the network activity in advance of reading the response (if you fail to call `dispatch()` manually) - but you will get the most optimum pipelining, however.

+**Redis TTL Functions** have also been implemented.
+If a TTL does not exist, Redis will return -1.
+I'm not sure how I feel about this, this functionality relies on other DBs acting in the same manner.
+It's tricky to abstract since the Redis client wrapper just returns a result from any arbitrary server call.

 2021-05-27 (JS)
 ---------------